 Aware Senior Care Blog

 If you want to live comfortably during your mid-life years (ages 45-60), you need a game plan that puts your ideal life into motion.
-Most people in this age group often find themselves in the role of family caregiver, a role that can add unexpected stress and strain to your life.
+Most people in this age group often find themselves in the role of family caregiver, a role that can add unexpected stress and caregiver role strain to your life.

 I was 50 years old when my parents needed help.
 My personal experience with caregiving taught me a lot about growing older.
 But most importantly, it taught me how I would prefer NOT to age.
 Hopefully, it will work out as well for you too.